-In August 2015, the Government Accounting Standards Board issued GASB Statement No. 77, Tax Abatement Disclosures, which improve financial reporting by giving users of financial statements essential information that is not consistently or comprehensively reported to the public at present.
+August 2015, the Government Accounting Standards Board issued GASB Statement No. 77, Tax Abatement Disclosures, which improve financial reporting by giving users of financial statements essential information that is not consistently or comprehensively reported to the public at present.
 Disclosure of information about the nature and magnitude of tax abatements will make these transactions more transparent to financial statement users.
 As a result, users will be better equipped to understand (1) how tax abatements affect a government's future ability to raise resources and meet its financial obligations and (2) the impact those abatements have on a government's financial position and economic condition.
-The Authority is currently reviewing what effect, if any, this Statement might have on future financial statements.
+The Authority does not believe this Statement will have any effect on future financial statements.

 In December 2015, the Government Accounting Standards Board issued GASB Statement No. 78, Pensions Provided Through Certain Multiple-Employer Defined Benefit Pension Plans.
 The objective of this Statement is to address a practice issue regarding the scope and applicability of Statement No. 68, Accounting and Financial Reporting for Pensions.
 This issue is associated with pensions provided through certain multiple-employer defined benefit pension plans and to state or local governmental employers whose employees are provided with such pensions.
 This Statement is effective for reporting periods beginning after December 15, 2015.
-The Authority is currently reviewing what effects, if any, this Statement might have on future financial statements.
+The Authority does not believe this Statement will have any effect on future financial statements.

 In December 2015, the Government Accounting Standards Board issued GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
 This Statement addresses accounting and financial reporting for certain external investment pools and pool participants.
 Specifically, it established criteria for an external investment pool to qualify for making the election to measure all of its investments at amortized cost for financial reporting purposes.
 This Statement is effective for periods beginning after June 15, 2015, and for certain provisions, periods beginning after December 15, 2015.
-The Authority is currently reviewing what effects, if any, this Statement might have on future financial statements.
+The Authority does not believe this Statement will have any effect on future financial statements.